 and the cold Russian winter are the beginning of the end of the Third Reich and Greece's resistance is a major part of the puzzle.
 It is Metaxas rejection of the Italian Ultimatum which is celebrated every year in Greece as a National Holiday on October 28th as 'Ochi Day'.
 (Ochi means 'No').

 The last thing that Hitler wants is to be bogged down in Greece when he is trying to build up his forces to invade Russia.
 But he cannot leave

-forces are no match for the advancing Germans but manage to hold them long enough for the government of King George II, the Greek Army and the British Expeditionary Force to be successfully evacuated to Crete where they help the local population to heroically hold off the Nazi invasion of the island until the end of May.
+forces are no match for the advancing Germans but manage to hold them long enough for the government of King George II, the Greek Army and the British Expeditionary Force, including Australians and New Zealanders, to be successfully evacuated to Crete where they help the local population to heroically hold off the Nazi invasion of the island until the end of May.
 They are then evacuated to Egypt to regroup while Greece is occupied by the Germans, Italians and Bulgarians.

 it.
 The soldier obeys, then wraps himself in the blue and white flag and leaps from the walls of the ancient fortress to his death.
 It is the first public act of resistance in the city.
 A few days later on the night of May 30th, Manolis Glezos and Apostolis Santas, both 18 years old, tear down the Nazi flag flying from the Acropolis.
 It is an act of courage and resistance to Nazi oppression that becomes an inspiration to all subjected people.
 It is also foreshadowing that the occupiers will not have an easy

 time in Greece.
 (Glezos, who becomes a member of the Greek resistance, is condemned to death for treason in 1948 and imprisoned for being a communist.
 He is later elected a member of the Pan Hellenic Socialist Party.)